FactomProject/anchormaker/Anchormaker Design.md

 The program is not designed for multiple threads (other than the interrupt thread).
 This is done intentionally, as the anchoring process has a strict ordering (see below).

+The configuration for all of the networks is read by the main loop of the program and sent to a LoadConfig function for each of the network before the main loop is started.

 Anchormaker uses a single, shared database.
 It is passed by the main loop of the program down to every function that needs it.

 Database and data